matteocao/toric-geometry/README.md

 ```
 docker run -v "${PWD}:/home/sage/volume" -p8889:8888 sagemath/sagemath:latest sage-jupyter
 ```
-Visit `http://localhost:8889` to start playing with the notebook.
+Visit `http://localhost:8889` to start playing with the notebook (you will find it in the `/volume` folder).
 Also, check your terminal to get the *token*!

 ## Run and experiment